RakhithJK/roundcube-roundcubemail-wiki/Configuration:-LDAP-Address-Books.md

 # LDAP Addressbook Server for Roundcube

-This Howto describes the setup of a simple LDAP addressbook server with [OpenLDAP](http://www.openldap.org) that should be ready for using with Roundcube "out of the box".
-The goal is to have an addressbook solution similar to the SQL based one, including public and private books, contact groups and configurable fields.
-On the other side it should be possible to connect with any LDAP addressbook client out there.
+This How-to describes the setup of a simple LDAP address book server with [OpenLDAP](http://www.openldap.org) that should be ready for use with Roundcube "out of the box".
+The goal is to have an address book solution similar to the SQL based one, including public and private books, contact groups and configurable fields.
+On the other side it should be possible to connect with any LDAP address book client out there.

-This Howto makes some simplifications that are maybe a good choice for a small home server, but not what professionals would prefer:
+This How-to makes some simplifications that are maybe a good choice for a small home server, but not what professionals would prefer:

-- the LDAP server runs on the same host as Roundcube does
+- the LDAP server runs on the same host as Roundcube
 - the static config file (`slapd.conf`) is used instead of the newer dynamic config directory
-- security issues are not part of this Howto, nevertheless it is highly recommended to disallow connections from other hosts than needed
+- security issues are not part of this How-to, nevertheless it is highly recommended to disallow connections from other hosts than needed
-- this Howto is based and tested on *Debian Lenny* and *Ubuntu 10.10*, but other Distros (and OS?) should do it as well
+- this How-to is based and tested on *Debian Lenny* and *Ubuntu 10.10*, but other Distros (and OS?) should work as well
 - contacts and groups are located in the same base directory, since RC can probably use the contact groups even when a (strange) LDAP server do not support it (?)

 ## Installing the LDAP Server

-Install at least the following packages (maybe they are called different on your distro?):
+Install at least the following packages (they might be named differently depending on your distro?):

 - `slapd`: the OpenLDAP server daemon
 - `ldap-utils`: LDAP tools like ldapsearch and ldapadd
 - `php5-ldap`: the PHP bindings later used by Roundcube

-E.g. on Debian based systems do:
+For example, on Debian based systems:

     $ sudo apt-get install slapd ldap-utils php5-ldap